msv-lab/llm-play/README.md

 Available placeholders:

+- `%%OUTPUT%%` - replaced with the raw output.
+- `%%OUTPUT_FILE%%` - replaced with a path to a temporary file containing the output.
-- `%%ANSWER%%` - replaced with the raw answer.
+- `%%INPUT%%` - replaced with the raw input.
-- `%%FILE%%` - replaced with a path to a temporary file containing the answer.
+- `%%INPUT_FILE%%` - replaced with a path to a temporary file containing the input.
-- `%%TASK%%` - replaced with the task name.
+- `%%TASK_ID%%` - replaced with the task id.

-For commands that require multiple answers, indexed placeholders are provided, e.g. `%%ANSWER1%%`, `%%ANSWER2%%`, `%%FILE1%%` and `%%FILE2%%`.
+For commands that require multiple outputs, indexed placeholders are provided, e.g. `%%OUTPUT1%%`, `%%OUTPUT2%%`.

-Variants of shell-escaped placeholders are available for safety when handling special characters, e.g. `%%ESCAPED_ANSWER%%`, `%%ESCAPED_FILE%%`, `%%ESCAPED_TASK%%`.
+Variants of shell-escaped placeholders are available for safety when handling special characters, e.g. `%%ESCAPED_OUTPUT%%`.